mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 - The encoder takes the input and processes it to a state or context representation.
 That processing is often a compression or a summarization.
 - That context or state representation is a vector of fixed sized.
 - The state or context representation is processed by the decoder to generate the output.
-That processing is often and expansion.
+That processing is often an expansion.

 If we use RNN cells as encoders and decoders, they'll have internal loops, because they use their history/memory to produce their outputs.
 If we input sentences, tokens are passed as sequences, one token after the other.
 That is true for both the encoder as well as the decoder: the decoder inputs its output tokens to itself.